May 2023 1st Edition: OPENS March 15 – CLOSES April 15

 In honour of the honesty and simplicity of Master Shiki’s work and legacy, we are NOT specifically looking for clever or wow-factor verses; we are after special moments that you wish to see published and even ones you feel may be overlooked by other journals.
 Whilst we love verses that connect folk and nature, we will consider any verses that also allude to this connection.
 You can see some sample 民句 folk ku with captions here.

 What to Send: Verses previously unpublished in an online or print journal (verses shared on a blog or social media are fine) – haiku 俳句, senryu 川柳 and tanka 短歌 in freeform and 5-7-5 + 7-7 in English with mother tongue translations for those who write across language and culture.
 We accept verses with or without kigo 季語 seasonal words.
-Each verse can be accompanied with a short sentence of description of time, place, event and/or dedication to a loved one.
+Each verse can be accompanied with a sentence – a short sentence of description of time, place, event and/or reflection or dedication to a loved one.

 Pubication Month & Format: May and November. 民句 folk ku journal will be available online as a free downloadable PDF.
 We will also make available to purchase some print copies that will come with a postcard-sized keepsake of your poem if you have submitted one to the journal.

 When to Send: For the May edition, please submit between March 15 and April 15.
 For the November edition, please submit between September 15 and October 15.